akatsuki-co/algoacademy/client/src/docs/c/queues.md

 ---

-A queue is a data structure where elements are inserted and removed based on a first-in first-out (LIFO) principle.
+A queue is a data structure where elements are inserted and removed based on a first-in first-out (FIFO) principle.

 - A helpful way to visualize a queue is to imagine people in a line at an amusement park.
 People who line up first gets served first.
 - In C, a singly linked-list with two pointers that reference the head and tail of the list is used to represent a queue.